Fun and Entertaining

 Bible Activities for Kids Lesson Preparation:

-You need to have balloons for this activity.
+You need to have balloons that are not blown up - for this activity.

 You may want to bring a picture of what our lungs look like.